Google has updated Android to Android 10 and is now rolling out the update. Perhaps the biggest change it brings is an all-new naming convention.

-- Android Q will have more control over how apps resume and pause when running in the background.
+- More control over how apps resume and pause when running in the background.

 - A new Settings Panel API that'll let developers push a pop-menu for settings like Bluetooth, Wi-Fi, and NFC, so users won't have to exit apps to go to settings and back.

 - Improved sharing shortcuts, designed to make sharing targets more obvious so you can jump right into other apps.

 - Google Assistant will be able to do specific things in your favourite apps.
 Think: “Hey Google, start my run in Nike Run Club.”

 - Google is supporting foldable phones - there's even an Android 10 foldable screen emulator so developers can see how their apps might look.

 Android 10: How to get the update